monroews/EnvEngLabTextbook/Acid_Rain/Acid_Rain.rst

     C_T = \left[H_2{CO}_3^* \right] + \left[{HCO}_3^- \right]+\left[{CO}_3^{-2} \right]

 The carbonate system can be considered to be a "volatile" system or a "non-volatile" system depending on whether or not aqueous carbon dioxide is allowed to exchange and equilibrate with atmospheric carbon dioxide.
 Mixing conditions and hydraulic residence time determine whether an aquatic system is volatile or non-volatile relative to atmospheric carbon dioxide equilibrium.
-First, consider the "non-volatile" system.
+First, consider the relationship that are valid regardless of the rate of exchange with the atmosphere.

-Non-volatile System
+Carbonate System
 -------------------

 For a fixed :math:`C_T`, the molar concentration of each species of the carbonate system is determined by pH.
 Equations :eq:`eq_carbonic_acid`-:eq:`eq_alpha2` show these functional relationships.